10 Healthy Grilled Cheese Recipes That Will Make Your Mouth Water

 Brussels Sprouts Grilled Cheese

 Just when you thought there wasn't a Brussels sprout recipe you haven't eaten, along comes this mouthwatering sandwich, combining two of our favorite foods.
-This sandwich uses Fontina cheese, one of the best watch-it-pull-apart cheeses available.
-(P.S.
-There's actually lots more to eat in the sprouts world, like these 10 Seriously Addictive Brussels Sprouts Recipes.)
+This healthy grilled cheese uses Fontina cheese, one of the best epic-cheese-pull fromages on the market.

 Pumpkin Grilled Cheese with Apples and Cheddar

 You probably know apples and cheddar make one fabulous food couple, but add pumpkin to the mix and your taste buds won't know what hit 'em.
 Pumpkin is so not just an October-through-November squash, either.
-You can find it pre-cut (thank you!!) in most grocery stores year-round.
-Add your favorite leafy green and voilà—your stomach will love you.
+You can find it pre-cut (thank you!) in most grocery stores year-round.
+Add your favorite leafy green to the healthy grilled cheese line-up and voilà—your stomach will love you.
+(Related: 7 Health Benefits of Pumpkin That Will Inspire You to Eat More Squash)